Definition: an arrangement of opposite elements place on a piece of medium like paper, for example.

 After the lino printing, I added some shades of soft pastels to make it more colourful rather than a plain red pattern composition.

 I also did another piece by using different things that have circular patterns.
-I used a half onion, carrot, a circular plastic lid and a wooden stick.
+I used a half onion, carrot, a circular plastic lid, and a wooden stick.

 I was not satisfied with only having one coloured stamping for each layer, so I added some depth using colour pencils to make the pattern stand out more.

-Placement: change and position of shapes/objects affect visual depth and artwork composition.
+Placement: change and position of shapes/objects affect the visual depth and artwork composition.
 Objects are placed higher in order to show that is further away.